chrismoos/hash-ring/README.md

 # hash_ring

-This library provides a consistent hashing implementation that uses SHA-1.
+This library provides a consistent hashing implementation that supports SHA-1 and MD5.
 It is high performance and suitable for rings with a large number of items (replicas or nodes).

 ## License (See LICENSE file for full license)